ordina-jworks/ordina-jworks.github.io/_posts/2017-01-12-Node-with-TypeScript.md

 Johnny-Five also supports the Raspberry PI I/O pins.
 This allows it to be used on a Raspberry pi also.
 <br/>
 The second Arduino implementation uses no framework and communication is done via regular serial.
 In the type of Scenarios you have to handle all the serial communication yourself.
 You also have to write
 Arduino firmware and thus it cannot be dynamically updated at runtime.
-Use this Arduino implemenation if some component is incompatible or not supported by Johnny-Five.
+Use this Arduino implementation if some component is incompatible or not supported by Johnny-Five.

 ## Inter Process Messaging: Communicating between different Node instances
 Having all these different worker instances is quite handy.